-The same belittling, denigrating, or indifferent attitude towards other living creatures which is common today is similar to the European explorers’ supercilious attitudes towards the cultures of the less technologically advanced peoples whom they encountered in the foreign lands which they visited on their voyages of exploration and, later, conquest, exploitation, and expropriation.
+The same belittling, denigrating, or indifferent attitude towards other living creatures that is common today is similar to the European explorers’ supercilious attitudes towards the cultures of the less technologically advanced peoples whom they encountered in the foreign lands that they visited on their voyages of exploration and, later, conquest, exploitation, and expropriation.
 Because, in their eyes, these “primitive” peoples wore fewer clothes, worshipped Nature or strange gods, performed superstitious rituals to placate spirits or for other reasons, and lived, according to their judgment, less “civilized” lives, they overlooked and did not value their many accomplishments, as well as the integrity and adaptive intelligence of their culture to their particular environment.

 If we deny intelligence to other creatures, whose behaviours we try to reduce to mere chemical, neural, or biophysical processes, or to the inevitable effects of their genes, then, by the same reasoning, we cannot claim intelligence for any of our actions, since every single one of them can likewise be reduced to a chemical, neural, biophysical, imitative, or genetic process or cause.
 If an alien species were to study us in the same way that we study our fellow terrestrial inhabitants, then they would conclude that all our actions are the result of the continual interactions of certain chemical substances in our brains, which trigger the activation of certain neural connections, which in turn cause us to perform certain behaviours.
 And where exactly would intelligence come into the picture?
 For these hypothetical alien creatures would view us as deterministic creatures in the same way that we regard all the other living organisms on the Earth.